 High marks were also scored for the efficient use of water on site.
 Water from bore holes on the site, which was historically used for brewing, is now used for flushing toilets.

 MSP offices were given a high award for the low levels of predicted carbon dioxide emissions, due to their energy-efficient design.
 Energy consumption is minimised through natural ventilation and lighting where possible.

 Credit was also given for the retention of Queensberry House´s structure and façade and for the use of demolition material from the buildings, previously on the site, which was used as fill and hard-core.

-The Parliament’s heating and hot water systems are all highly efficient and air conditioning is limited to the IT server rooms, all of which minimise emissions of carbon dioxide.
-In the majority of areas, instead of air conditioning, a central system controls a large number of windows which can open at night during warm weather to allow the building to cool.
-This system is supplemented with air handling units.
+The Parliament’s heating and hot water systems are all highly efficient.
+In the most areas, instead of air conditioning, a central system controls a large number of windows which can open at night during warm weather to allow the building to cool.
+This system is supplemented with air handling units and air conditioning.

 The Parliament uses around 4.5 million kWh of electricity per year.
 This has been reduced by 2 million kWh per year since the building opened.
 All equipment is assessed to make sure it as energy efficient as possible and nearly all of the lights across the building have been upgraded to the super-efficient LEDs.

 On-site bore holes provide all the water needed for toilets.
 The Scottish Environmental Protection Agency (SEPA) has issued the Parliament with a licence to allow extraction of water from the boreholes.